vegaprotocol/documentation/docs/concepts/trading-framework/trading-modes.md

 Read more: price monitoring

 ### Auction type: Liquidity monitoring
-A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if the best bid and/or best ask price implied by limit orders from market participants are not available
+A market will go into a liquidity monitoring auction if the total commitment from liquidity providers (total stake) drops too low relative to the estimate of the market's liquidity demand (target stake), or if the best bid and/or best ask price implied by limit orders from market participants are not available.

-Read more: liquidity monitoring
+If a market enters into a liquidity auction and never again attracts enough liquidity to exit it, the market will stay in a liquidity auction until the market's settlement.
+Once the market's settlement price is emitted by the data source, then all market participants are settled based on their positions and account balances.

 ### Orders accepted during auctions
 When a market is in an auction, only certain order types and times in force can be used.
 Market orders are not permitted.